Kai1514/student/navigation/about.md

 Everything for me, as for many others, revolves around family and faith.

-- According to my family, I am almost fully Filipino with traces of Chinese and Spanish
-- My family is pretty big as I have 3 younger siblings, Maggie (10), Aria (5), and Micah (3).
-My name to my family is Malachi or Kai.
 - The gallery of pics has some of my family, fun, culture and faith memories.

 <comment>